jblack332017/top-secret/README.md

 The challenge.rb script will run the TopSecret gem under the conditions required for the podium challenge.

+## Sorting

 The reviews are sorted based first on overall score and then by date.